Luna Sea (Luna Sea album): 2011 re-recording

 In 2011, the band re-recorded the whole album and released it on March 16 on their new label HPQ, which is owned by Avex Group.
 When asked why they chose to re-record the album, Sugizo said "It’s sort of like returning to our origins.
 After ten years, we have to recreate ourselves, and going back to something as original and basic as our first album is part of the process.
 It’s very important to be able to recapture that feeling, and to recreate it with our current skills to show how we’ve improved over the years.", and Ryuichi added "The sound we have now has a similar feeling to our first album."
 It is notable that the version of "Moon" that appears on the re-recording is of the longer version of the song from their second album, Image.

 It was released in three editions; a regular, a limited with a DVD of a music video for "Shade" that uses footage from their Lunacy Kurofuku Gentei Gig ~the Holy Night~ free concert on December 25, 2010, and a premium which includes a reproduction cassette of their 1989 demo "Shade" and a reproduction shirt from their 1991 Under the New Moon Episode I-III tours.
 The album reached number six on the Oricon Albums Chart and charted for seven weeks.

+Reception

+Reviewing the re-recording, music writer Takuya Ito remarked that adding 20 years' worth of experience and dignity created a whole new level of expressiveness that gives the previously sparse recordings a completely different quality.
+Although noting it toned down the punk and hardcore madness and impulsiveness of the original, he described it as feeling like a natural update, without any unnecessary reorganizations.